paulgribble/GribbleLab/faq.md

 # Lab Meetings

 We have a regular lab meeting "just us" (just the Gribble Lab) Tuesdays 11:30 am-12:30 pm.
 We usually also meet Wednesday afternoons with the Pruszynski lab and the Diedrichsen lab for shared "superlab" meetings & journal clubs; the exact time & location may change from year to year.
 Lab meetings (shared and on our own) are a great opportunity to get feedback and constructive criticism on new or ongoing projects, in a supportive and safe environment.
-Reading and discussing papers outside of one's specialty is a good thing, it helps to broaden your perspective and it can result in new ideas
+Reading and discussing papers outside of one's specialty is a good thing, it helps to broaden your perspective and it can result in new ideas.

+# Scientific Misconduct

+The Office of Research Integrity at the U.S. Dept. of Health and Human Services provides a [definition of research misconduct](https://ori.hhs.gov/definition-misconduct):

+> Research misconduct means fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+>
+> (a) Fabrication is making up data or results and recording or reporting them.
+>
+> (b) Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
+>
+> (c) Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
+>
+> (d) Research misconduct does not include honest error or differences of opinion.

+Scientific misconduct of any kind will not be tolerated in our lab.
+We are in a priviledged position, to spend our time working towards understanding how the world works.
+We have a responsibility to conduct ourselves with integrity and transparency.

+We will treat scientific misconduct of any kind very seriously, and you will face severe consequences.
+Do not do it.

+# Responsible use of Research Funds

+Research funds are to be used only for the direct costs of research.
+Research funds may not be used for personal expenses.

+NSERC publishes a [Use of Grant Funds](https://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-guideAdminFinancier/FundsUse-UtilisationSubventions_eng.asp) document which goes into some detail about what are eligible expenses against grant funds, and what expenditures are not eligible.
+If you are unsure about what may or may not be an eligible expense, please ask me.

+Misuse of research grant funds is a very serious sitaution.
+You will be faced with severe consequences.
+Do not do it.

 # Research Ethics Protocols